-Does it matter that the story is not true?
+Does it matter that this story is not true?
+How does this story link to creation?

 What about stories from the Bible and the Qur'an?
 Does it matter if they are literally true or can there be deeper meanings?